TUM-ITR/ode-mh-planner/docs/src/index.md

 # OdeMHPlanner.jl

-Welcome to the documentation for **OdeMHPlanner.jl**.
-This package provides a framework for **uncertainty-aware learning and planning** in dynamical systems with unknown dynamics and infrequent output measurements.
+Welcome to the documentation for **OdeMHPlanner.jl**, a Julia package for uncertainty-aware learning and planning in dynamical systems with unknown parameters and infrequent output measurements.

 OdeMHPlanner implements the method described in:
 > **Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control**